sharpedavid/moh-hnclient-v2-PoC/README.md

 ## Set the Keycloak client secret as an OS environment variable

-`hnclient-v2` requires the client secret for Keycloak client `moh-hnclient`.
+In order for `hnclient-v2` to get access tokens from Keycloak, it needs the client secret for Keycloak client `moh-hnclient`.
 Lookup the client secret at https://common-logon-dev.hlth.gov.bc.ca.
 Keycloak credentials are on KeePass.
 Once you have the secret, set an OS environment variable:

 `MOH_HNCLIENT_SECRET=SECRET`

 ## Add the Keycloak certificate to the Java TrustStore

-In order for `hnclient-v2` to get Access Tokens from Keycloak, it needs to trust the Keycloak installation.
+In order for `hnclient-v2` to get access tokens from Keycloak, it needs to trust the Keycloak installation.
 Download the certificate from https://common-logon-dev.hlth.gov.bc.ca and add it to Java's truststore (e.g. "C:\Dev\AdoptOpenJDK11\lib\security\cacerts")

 # Run the applications